arjunriitb/MRI-image-classification/README.md

 This project aims to classify MRI images of the brain to predict the presence and type of tumor using Convolutional Neural Networks (CNN).
 The model is trained on a dataset consisting of 7033 MRI images labeled with tumor types.

 ## Dataset Description
-The dataset used for training and testing the model can be found [here](insert link to dataset).
+The dataset used for training and testing the model can be found  from this link https://drive.google.com/drive/u/2/folders/1hOd39qWXrDuFuUOFo0bl2i64VFPdbqz4.
 It contains 7033 MRI images of the brain along with corresponding labels indicating the presence and type of tumor.

 ## Model Architecture
 The CNN model has a total of 10 layers: